HOURS & LOCATIONS

 Sundays from 10am - 2pm at Mueller Farmers' Market.
 4550 Mueller Central Dr. at the Browning Hangar.
 Orders not picked up by 1pm will be sold on a first come, first served basis.

-Green Onion Chaurice Sausage (bulk)
+Spring Onion Chaurice Sausage (links)

 As the first crop of Valley lemons ripen from green to yellow, we begin the process of preserving them.
 These organic fruits from South Texas are first thinly sliced, then layered with salt, cloves, bay leaves and pink peppercorns in jars and meticulously turned to promote consistent aging.
 After a couple of weeks, the rind softens and becomes perfumed with an intense lemon flavor and is ready to be finely chopped and used in many applications.
 We like preserved lemons in rice, stuffings, marinades, with stewed meats, grilled fish or chicken, and bright sauces that enliven rich foods.